 Of the competing explanations, the fiscal theory of the price level provides a predictive and parsimonious explanation for the dramatic surge of inflation during 2021 and 2022.
-Specifically, in a fiat money economy inflation occurs when government debt
+Specifically, in a fiat money economy inflation occurs when government debt rises relative to people's expectations about future surpluses to repay the debt.
+Boiled down, fiscal theory is the hypothesis that "persistent high inflation is always and everywhere a fiscal phenomenon," albeit often one with a central bank accomplice.

 Using a simple model for illustration, JEC economists estimate that President Biden's deficit spending caused a 17.1 percent cumulative inflation, compared with the observed CPI inflation of 15.7 percent from January 2021 to June 2023 (see Box 1-1).
-58 The model's key assumption is that the public does not expect the "emergency" spending undertaken during the Biden Administration (e.g., the American Rescue Plan, the Inflation Reduction Act, and Infrastructure Investment and Jobs Act) to be repaid via future primary surpluses.
+The model's key assumption is that the public does not expect the "emergency" spending undertaken during the Biden Administration (e.g., the American Rescue Plan, the Inflation Reduction Act, and Infrastructure Investment and Jobs Act) to be repaid via future primary surpluses.

 Many fiat-money-issuing countries have resorted to inflationary finance in emergencies.
 For example, Francesco Bianchi and Leonardo Melosi cite President Roosevelt's use of two budgets during the Depression: a "regular budget" that he committed to balance, and an "emergency budget" that he did not clearly commit to balance.
-59 Bianchi and Melosi propose an analogous strategy for preventing a pernicious deflationary spiral when the Federal Reserve's monetary policy stimulus is constrained by the zero lower bound on overnight interest rates.
+Bianchi and Melosi propose an analogous strategy for preventing a pernicious deflationary spiral when the Federal Reserve's monetary policy stimulus is constrained by the zero lower bound on overnight interest rates.

 Yet, the economy was not at risk of deflation when President Biden took office.
 The recession had long ended, and the U.S. economy was rapidly recovering.
-60 As Veronique de Rugy notes, the Biden Administration's fiscal stimulus was two or three times more than the output gap.
-61 Even top economists from prior Democratic administrations sounded the alarm about fiscal stimulus (see Box 1-2).
+As Veronique de Rugy notes, the Biden Administration's fiscal stimulus was two or three times more than the output gap.
+Even top economists from prior Democratic administrations sounded the alarm about fiscal stimulus (see Box 1-2).
 Sophisticated models also point to the role of fiscal policy in driving U.S. inflation.
 Oscar Jorda et al. estimate that fiscal policy may have raised U.S. inflation in 2021 by about 3.5 percentage points.
-62 Using a general equilibrium model,
+Using a general equilibrium model,

-Bianchi, Renato Faccini, and Melosi "conclude that unfunded spending has played an important role for accounting for inflation dynamics, both historically and in the post-pandemic period."63
+Bianchi, Renato Faccini, and Melosi "conclude that unfunded spending has played an important role for accounting for inflation dynamics, both historically and in the post-pandemic period."